 All these listed above somehow contributes to the site content ranking system.
 However, you may not know the ranking rules, preset standards for each one, and the weight each of them carries in ranking content.
 That’s a limitation of this feature in Jaaxy.

-For an affiliate marketer looking for a brilliant product with an affiliate program and an acceptable commission structure, guess what?
-Jaaxy is one of those products you might want to try.
+If you’re looking for a keyword research tool with an affiliate program and an acceptable commission structure, guess what?
+Jaaxy has an affiliate program.

 As to how good the company is when it comes to releasing payments, I’m sorry I don’t have that kind of experience giving you the head up.
 By the way, you don’t need to use Jaaxy as an independent tool if you’re into affiliate marketing.
 You can save the cost by joining the Wealthy Affiliate’s affiliate marketing program because the premium membership includes Jaaxy lite/pro at match the price here.